-13349 : Agriculture Research thesis (Sustainable 883(90): Research thesis 11061: Bio metry 881(8): Biometry
+13349 : Research thesis (Sustainable Agriculture) 883(90): Research thesis 11061: Biometry 811(8) or 841(8): Biometrical Applications

 Modules are assessed by means of practical and written assignments, tests and written examinations in June and November.

 After completion of the research you must submit a thesis to the satisfaction of the examiners and present a seminar.
 You will be expected to defend your thesis during this seminar.